 If you are the parent of a young child, you have probably avoided discussing sensitive topics when little ears are in the room, or fielded an embarrassing question in public.
-How can you encourage your child to come to you with something upsetting, and avoid uncomfortable talks in the grocery line?
+How can you encourage your child to come to you with questions and concerns, while avoiding uncomfortable talks in the grocery line?

 How should parents answer a sensitive question when asked in public?